MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ## What's next?

-To learn more about Guides, here are some helpful links:
+To learn more about [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], here are some helpful links:

 - [Use a guide as an operator](operator-guide.md)
 - [Analyze your guides to improve efficiency](analytics-guide.md)